Here are 7 tips on how high-performance leaders

-Post-It-Notes came about because the scientist creating it didn't get the stickiness of the glue quite right, Coke was meant to be a medicinal tonic, Columbus set off for Asia and landed in America and Liquid Paper was invented, in a kitchen, by a typist who wasn't very good at typing!
-(Here's a useless bit of info for you -- if you were a fan of the 1960s tv show "The Monkees", this typist is Mike Nesmith's mother Betty)
+Post-It-Notes came about because the scientist creating it didn't get the stickiness of the glue quite right.
+Coke was meant to be a medicinal tonic.
+Columbus set off for Asia and landed in America, and Liquid Paper was invented, in a kitchen, by a typist who wasn't very good at typing!
+(Here's a fun fact for you -- if you were a fan of the 1960s tv show "The Monkees" this typist is Mike Nesmith's mother, Betty)

-So What?
-Here's so what ...
-Everybody makes mistakes and you'll not get through your career without being faced with having to handle mistakes of your own or of those whom report through to you.
+So what?
+Here's so what.
+Everybody makes mistakes, and you'll not get through your career without being faced with having to handle mistakes of your own or of those who report through to you.

-Here's seven things you need to put into practice so you get good at handling mistakes.
+Here are seven things you need to practice, so you get good at handling mistakes.

-If this is your guiding principle for how you lead, then you're better equipped to handle mistakes, when they happen, and more likely to use some of the other tips in this article.
+When this is your guiding principle for how you lead, then you're better equipped to handle mistakes, and more likely to use some of the other tips in this article.

 People want to know they can trust you no matter the situation.

-What this client was saying, was that, she felt David would blame her, whereas Peter would simply focus on Fix, Learn, Move on.
+What this client was saying, was that she felt David would blame her, whereas Peter would focus on Fix, Learn, Move on.

 It is a reflection of your self-worth in how you treat mistakes (yours or others).

-When you focus on learning from the mistake it accelerates growth.
+When you focus on learning from the mistake, it accelerates growth.
 It's the losers limp if you play it so safe that you can't possibly make a mistake and learn from it.
-Throughout history, every great mind never got it right first time.
+Throughout history, every great mind never got it right the first time.

 IBM turned down Betty Nesmith Graham - the inventor of Liquid Paper - when she offered to sell her invention to them.
 For 17 years she continued to sell her product from her garage.
 In 1979 Gillette bought Liquid Paper for $47.5 million plus royalties!
 IBM has a history of turning away ideas that go on to revolutionize the world.

 Mistakes mean you are moving.
-No movement means stagnation, which eventually leads to death.
+No movement means stagnation, which eventually leads to obliteration.

 If you don't learn from the mistake - well that will lead to extinction too!

-If you attack/criticize the person you can't truly expect anything other than frustration, resentment and hiding.
-You will find that next time something goes wrong it will be hidden from you.
+If you attack/criticize the person, you can't honestly expect anything other than frustration, resentment, and hiding.
+You will find that next time something goes wrong; they will hide it from you.

 It is rare that when someone makes a mistake that they aren't already feeling bad.
 You won't gain anything by rubbing salt in the wound.